-If your project includes any structural work, such as removing walls, making openings, building foundations and so on, you will need to instruct a structural engineer.
+If your project includes any structural work, such as removing load-bearing walls, making new structural openings, building foundations and so on, you will need to instruct a structural engineer.
 They will produce drawings and calculations to ensure that the building works are structurally sound and compliant with current legislation.
 Contractors will need these details to be able to price the structural elements of your project.

 A schedule of works breaks down each element of the project – from demolition through to finishes.
 It sets out measured quantities and defined specifications for every stage, including labour and materials.
 Your architect or building contractor will be able to provide this.
 If you are getting quotes from different builders, this is the only way to get directly comparable quotes, as they will all be costing the same work.

 This is a legal agreement required whenever any works come under the terms of the Party Wall Act.
 It is designed to protect the interests of neighbours when work carried out at a property may affect attached or closely neighbouring properties.
 It covers making good any damage caused and states that the works need to be carried out in a manner acceptable to all.
-Party Wall Surveyors act on behalf of each interested party to negotiate terms and reach written agreements.
+Party Wall Surveyors usually act on behalf of each interested party to negotiate terms and reach written agreements.